cxcloud/helm-fluentd-kinesis-firehose/README.md

 helm repo update
 ```

-To install the chart with the release name `my-release` into the namespace `kube-system`:
+To install the chart with version `0.1.0` and release name `my-release` into the namespace `kube-system`:

 ```bash
 helm install cxcloud-fluentd/helm-fluentd-kinesis-firehose \